Yrjö Vesa: Employers' organisation

 During 1937–1941 Vesa had been deputy chairman in Finnish Engineering Industry Employers' Association and Deputy Board member of the Finnish Employers' Central Association (STK).
 Wahlforss had been member of board of STK since 1931 and Deputy chairman in 1937–1942.
-Despite of requests, he did not want to become chairman.
+Despite requests, he did not want to become chairman.
 In 1941 Vesa became actual board member of STK and in 1942 he was selected as a chairman.
 The association manager, Antti Hackzell, was a close friend of Wahlforss and Wärtsilä board member.
 The strong presence of engineering industry, and Wärtsilä in particular, caused concern amongst the STK forest industry representatives, who accused the engineering industry about coup d'état.

 In January 1940 STK and the trade union Finnish Federation of Trade Unions (SAK) officially recognised each other as representative, negotiating parties.
 Since then, the employers' side had been expecting initiatives from the union.
 In spring 1943 SAK proposed a general agreement.
 The negotiations began with meetings between chairmen of both parties.
 At the beginning of the process Vesa tried to exclude collective agreement from the package, but eventually failed; the pressure from the union side was high, and finally, in spring 1944, Vesa had to sign the general agreement, which included a collective agreement.

 After the war against Soviet Union ended in September 1944, labour disputed bursted out as number of legal and illegal strikes.
 This created challenges to the war reparations industry which had to follow the strict schedule set in the armistice.
 Moreover, the strikes often included volatile demonstrations, which were feared to escalate riots leading communists rising to power.